haskell-servant/haskell-servant.github.io/posts/2015-07-22-pulling-mock-servers-out-of-thin-air.md

 The goal would be to "automagically" derive a request handler of the right type that we could use as a placeholder until we properly implement a handler that talks to the database and responds with "the real data".

-For anyone not familiar with *servant* already, you just need to know that it means we need to somehow automatically implement a function with the type:
+For anyone not familiar with *servant* already, you just need to know that it means we need to somehow automatically implement a computation with the type:

 ``` haskell
 getUser :: EitherT ServantErr IO User